Euler systems for GSp(4): Mapping to Galois cohomology

 \subsection{Arithmetic \'etale cohomology}

 We now consider the \'etale cohomology of $Y_G(K)$ as a $\QQ$-variety (not as a $\QQbar$-variety); more precisely, we work with continuous \'etale cohomology in the sense of Jannsen \cite{jannsen88}.
 Note that this space is not finite-dimensional in general.
-Nonetheless, there is a Hochschild--Serre spectral sequence
+Nonetheless, there is a Hochschild--Serre spectral sequence associated to the structure map $Y_G(K) \to \Spec \QQ$, for any lisse \'etale $\Zp$-sheaf or $\Qp$-sheaf $\sF$,